 Bouldering | Open Access

 Bouldering is climbing horizontally and vertically underneath the yellow twelve foot line without being attached to a rope.
 Bouldering allows the individual to climb without a partner or the confinement of a rope so they are free to move easily in all directions.
-Bouldering problems (taped climbing paths) are set on a weekly basis and holds are moved around to offer variations in the climbing terrain for individual just learning to boulder as well as seasoned veterans.
+Bouldering problems (taped climbing paths) are set on a weekly basis and holds are moved around to offer variations in the climbing terrain for individuals just learning to boulder as well as seasoned veterans.
 In order to boulder at the WVU wall, patrons need to read and understand the rules of the wall.
 Bouldering can occur any time the SRC is open.